Apply to become or identify an approved manufacturer authorised to carry out conformity assessment.

 You can only become an approved manufacturer authorised to carry out conformity assessment under the Measuring Instruments Directive (MID) and Non-automatic Weighing Instruments (NAWI) Directive by gaining accreditation through a conformity assessment body (CAB).
-Once accredited, your details will be passed to the Legal Metrology team within Regulatory Delivery (RD), which undertakes relevant functions on behalf of the Secretary of State.
-RD will then add you to the list of approved manufacturers maintained on this website.
+Once accredited, your details will be passed to the Legal Metrology team within the Office for Product Safety and Standards (OPS&S), which undertakes relevant functions on behalf of the Secretary of State.
+OPS&S will then add you to the list of approved manufacturers maintained on this website.

 Email one of the following accredited certification bodies for further details:

 OPS&S maintains an up to date register of all CAB approved manufactures.